 The sector accounts show economic flows such as interests, dividends, taxes and pensions within and between the sectors of the economy.
-The main areas are gross national income, disposable income, savings and net lending/net borrowing.
+The main areas are gross domestic income, disposable income, savings and net lending/net borrowing.

 The accounting system of the Norwegian national accounts is based on the international standards for national accounts, i.e. 2008 SNA and ESA 2010.
 The accounting system outlines the framework and contents for the production of national accounts statistics.
-In addition to accounting structure, the accounting system contains a number of groupings or classifications used in the national accounts, of which the most important for the non-financial sector accounts are
+In addition to accounting structure, the accounting system contains a number of groupings or classifications used in the national accounts, of which the most important for the non-financial sector accounts are the institutional sectors.

 The institutional units (see section Production) are grouped in institutional sectors on the basis of their principal economic functions, behavior and objectives.
 The classification of institutional sectors in the non-financial sector accounts is based on the principles in 2008 SNA and ESA 2010, as well as Statistics Norway's standard Institutional Sector Classification 2012 (which also is based on 2008 SNA and ESA 2010).
 The main sectors in the economy are the non-financial corporations, financial corporations, general government, households, non-profit institutions serving households and rest of the world.
-See Concepts and definitions in national accounts for an explanation of the main sectors The main sectors are classified into more detailed sectors and sub-sectors.
+See Concepts and definitions in national accounts for further explanations of the main sectors.
+The main sectors are classified into more detailed sectors and sub-sectors.
 Figures from the non-financial sector accounts are published separately for the different main sectors in the economy, and final annual figures are also published in some more detail, see Sectors in the Norwegian Non-financial Sector Accounts.